Optimal State Preparation for Logical Arrays on Zoned Neutral Atom Quantum Computers: Evaluation

 In all cases, we assume that the entire architecture offers eight columns (\(\maxX\!\!=\!7\)) and seven rows (\(\maxY\!\!=\!6\)), which are split into the zones for the respective layout such that a storage zone always has two rows.
 Accordingly, the entangling zone spans all rows in \cref{layout:no shielding} (\(\minEntanglingZone\!\!=\!0,\maxEntanglingZone\!\!=\!6\)), the five top rows in \cref{layout:bottom storage} (\(\minEntanglingZone\!\!=\!2,\maxEntanglingZone\!\!=\!6\)), and the three middle rows in \cref{layout:double-sided storage} (\(\minEntanglingZone\!\!=\!2,\maxEntanglingZone\!\!=\!4\)).
 Further, we assume the architecture features six AOD lines in each direction (\(\maxC\!\!=\!\maxR\!\!=\!5\)).
 We allow a relative offset in every direction of two (\(\maxH\!\!=\!\!\maxV\!\!=\!2\)).
 For qubits to interact, their sites must either be directly or diagonally adjacent (\(\maxInteractionRadius\!=\!2\)).

 To meet the objective function, we gradually increment the number of stages \(\maxStages\) until we find a satisfiable instance.
-To solve the individual instances we employ the \textsc{Z3} solver~\cite{demouraZ3EfficientSMT2008}.
-The input circuits, following the same structure as the circuit in \cref{subfig:motivation circuit}, are generated by taking the stabilizers of popular QEC codes and applying the tool \textsc{Stabgraph}~\cite{amaroScalableCharacterizationLocalizable2020}.
+To solve the individual instances we employ the \textsc{Z3}~4.11.2~\cite{demouraZ3EfficientSMT2008} and run it on an Intel\textsuperscript{\textregistered} Xeon\textsuperscript{\textregistered} W-1370P@3.60GHz with 128GB RAM.
+The input circuits preparing the \(|0\rangle\)-state of the respective code (similar to circuit in \cref{subfig:motivation circuit}) are generated by taking the stabilizers of popular QEC codes and applying the tool \textsc{Stabgraph}~\cite{amaroScalableCharacterizationLocalizable2020}.

 For the assessment of the results, we employ the \emph{Approximated Success Probability}~(ASP)~\cite{schmidComputationalCapabilitiesCompiler2023} as a proxy for the overall fidelity of the circuit.
 For a circuit with \(\maxG\) gates, the ASP is defined by